YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 REPLINSTREAD, Error reading xxxx bytes at offset yyyy from replication instance file ffff

-Run Time Error: There was an error when YottaDB/GT.M or MUPIP tried to read from the replication instance file.
+Run Time Error: There was an error when YottaDB or MUPIP tried to read from the replication instance file.
 The error detail accompanies this message.

 Action: Look at the accompanying error detail.
 Possible causes are file permissions, system quotas, etc. Fix the cause if possible.
 If not, report the entire incident context to your YottaDB support channel for further analysis.